zopefoundation/zc.async/src/zc/async/README_3.txt

     ...        'async_trace_log': os.path.join(dir, 'async_trace.log'),}
     ...

-In a non-trivial production system of you will also probably want to replace the file storage with a <zeoclient> stanza.
+In a non-trivial production system, you will also probably want to replace the file storage with a <zeoclient> stanza.

 Also note that an open monitor port should be behind a firewall, of course.